MayurBhurle/Emotion-Recognition-using-ResNet/README.md

-The code can be found in the code_fiel.ipynb document attached
+The code can be found in the code_file.ipynb document attached